 No. While every company is run by people, and every person has their problems, it does not mean that every company is involved in corporate sponsored immoral activity.
 In fact, we maintain impact scores on more than 4,500 companies globally of which 88% pass all biblical screening criteria, with failing scores mostly concentrated among only the largest mega-cap companies.
 You can see the data on any company for yourself directly at inspireinsight.com.

 The Inspire Impact Score Methodology begins by filtering companies through exclusionary screens and assigns negative points where violations are found.
 If there are violations found, then negative points are assigned based upon the scope of violations.
 If there no violations found, then positive screens are applied and positive points assigned.
-The result is that any company with a score above zero is considered investible from Inspire’s biblically responsible viewpoint, while any company with a score below zero is excluded from Inspire portfolios.
+The result is that any company with a score of zero or higher is considered investable from Inspire’s biblically responsible viewpoint, while any company with a score below zero is excluded from Inspire portfolios.

 Inspire is different than other Christian investment firms in three ways: